A HELPFUL ARTICLE

 7. Download the transcript request form for each school you have attended to prepare to contact each school .
 You will need to contact the registrar from every school and provide them with the transcript request for along with any required information.
 You DO NOT need to send them now, but download the form and get prepared.

 Remember..it is important to apply early, but absolutely critical that your application is complete and accurate.
-Some of the members of The PA Posse that I have given counseling sessions to, the main reason they were rejected and are now re-applying is because their application was not what it should be!
+Some of the clients that I have given counseling sessions to, the main reason they were rejected and are now re-applying is because their application was not what it should be!
 I am very happy that I have been able to help fix the issue and some have been accepted!!